 Reliable data can be used to make prompt decisions that reduce risk and liability; promote health and safety; efficiently manage equipment, sites, or multiple assets; and ensure environmental compliance.

-Alarms and controls are easily integrated so you can suspend operations, move equipment, evacuate an area, or resume work.
+Alarms are easily integrated so you can suspend operations, move equipment, evacuate an area, or resume work.
 Systems can be programmed to send alarms or report site conditions by calling out to computers, phones, radios, or pagers.

 Campbell Scientific offers training courses that can be conducted at your location and customized to meet your specific needs.
 Hands-on training with our engineers helps ensure your system provides the site condition data you need today and into the future.